 - Can be combined with liposuction of other parts with lipoma removal.

 There is no permanent risk or complication of this procedure.
 There are few temporary side effects like pain, swelling and bruises after the procedure which stays for around 5 to 7 days.
 The necessary medicines are prescribed for 7 days so that these will be very minimal.

 Lipoma Removal Cost

-The cost of lipoma removal in pune depends on the size number and location of lipoma.
+The lipoma removal cost in India depends on the size number and location of lipoma.
 During your personalized consultation with Dr Prashant, the estimated total cost of your procedure will be given.